-While every effort will be made to support these residents, the overall emphasis of their residency training will remain the maturation of highly skilled diagnostic radiologists.
-If a resident demonstrates difficulties with clinical work, the program director, the resident, and the resident’s mentor will generate a plan to ensure the mastered competency of all the required diagnostic radiology clinical skills.
+While every effort will be made to support these residents, the overall emphasis of their residency training will remain the maturation of highly skilled diagnostic and interventional radiologists.
+If a resident demonstrates difficulties with clinical work, the program director, the resident, and the resident’s mentor will generate a plan to ensure the mastered competency of all the required radiology clinical skills.

 A valuable part of our curriculum, Research Day is an annual event intended to spur interdisciplinary collaboration and provide valuable presentation experience.